 Food and Drink

 The largest and best restaurant in Jurassic Park is Thunder Falls Terrace, which offers rotisserie chicken, smoked turkey legs, and barbecue ribs.
 For something quicker, The Watering Hole has hot dogs, burgers, and drinks.
-The Burger Digs sells what the name implies as well as chicken sandwiches.
+The Burger Digs sells what the name implies as well as chicken sandwiches and vegan options.
 Pizza Predattoria has an Italian spin with pizza, pasta, and subs.

 Marvel Super Hero Island